IRS Installment Agreement – Request Types, 9465 & Process

 There are different types of Installment Agreements, which allow you to pay IRS taxes over a series of monthly payments if you cannot pay in full.
 Below you find the most common types of IAs, and a link to each which will provide you the details as to how to file, their specific requirements, and their details.

-Guaranteed Installment Agreement – This is the simplest type of Installment Agreement and is for taxpayers who owe $10k or less in taxes.
+Guaranteed Installment Agreement – This is the simplest type of Installment Agreement and is for individual taxpayers who owe $10k or less in taxes.

 Partial Payment Installment Agreement – If you are truly unable to pay off your taxes, you can look to apply for a Part-Pay IA which will require you to pay less than you owe in full over time (as part of your debt falls of each period due to the Statue of Limitations or CSED).
 This is rarely accepted and requires full financial disclosure so a tax professional is best to work with here.